Dirnei/node-red-contrib-zigbee2mqtt-devices/upcoming-changelog.md

 #### Bug fixes:

 - Better handling for invalid mqtt messages from z2m.
 Sometimes a required/expected property is missing or empty which caused an error.
+- Hue Dimmer sitch crashed NodeRED because the power status with no action came with no action.

 #### Behind the scenes